yeasinnn11/Amazone_Consumer_Purchasing_Behavior_and_Supply_Chain_Optimization_for_Marketing_Strategy/README.md

-### Analysis Report: Amazon Consumer Purchasing Behavior and Supply Chain Optimization for Marketing Strategy
+### Amazon Consumer Purchasing Behavior and Supply Chain Optimization for Marketing Strategy

 #### Problem Statement
 The company aims to optimize its marketing strategies and supply chain to improve customer satisfaction, increase profitability, and streamline operations.
 A detailed analysis of consumer purchasing behavior and supply chain efficiency will help uncover actionable insights.